 - What are your strengths and weaknesses as a teacher?

 - How would you describe your teaching style?

 - How would you approach the students of the first class, on their first day at school?
 What would you say?

 - What inspired you to become a teacher?

 - Why do you want to work for our school district in particular?

 - How do you assess student progress?

 - What teaching methods do you prefer and why?

-- What do you think: Should all the students be treated equally, or should a teacher apply an individual approach to every student, in accordance with their learning abilities and potential?
+- Do you think that all students should be treated equally, or that there should be an individual approach to every student, in accordance with their learning abilities and potential?

-- A parent calls you because they are worried about their child’s low grades.
-What would you say to the parent?
-What actions would you take after such a call?
+- A parent called you because they were worried about their child’s low grades.
+What would you say to them?

 - If you teach a lesson and your students don’t seem to be “getting it,” what do you do?